teja1224/AWS_40-Days-learning/Day18/Readme.md

 - You just upload your code (Python, Node.js, Java, Go, etc.), and AWS runs it without you managing servers.
 - It scales automatically and you pay only for execution time (in milliseconds).
 - Simply put: Write code → Upload → AWS handles the servers.
+- Also involves in cost optimization.

+AWS Lambda is event-driven serverless service where it will auto allocate the servers according to the application in lambda and autoscales it.<br>
+We allow focus on application and lambda will handles the servers. but we donot have control over the server like ec2 for ip addressing, autoscaling ect.

 ## Key Concepts
 ### Function